Learning to ride.

 After a night in the pinkest hotel ever in Tulum, we headed south to Punta Allen.
 The road started off following the tourist route on tarmac, and degraded rapidly as we entered the protected area.
-We were dodging half meter wide potholes that were fill with water after the overnight rain.
+We were dodging half meter wide potholes that were filled with water after the overnight rain.
 These ranged from 5 cm to 25 cm in depth, so we were really testing Als new suspension when our line went wrong.
 About 5 km down the road, the size of these had increased so that the entire road was one massive pothole.
 These were from 25 cm to over 50 cm deep.
 It was so much fun!
 Of the 50 km trip, we had about 100 of these river like crossings.

 Punta Allen was a nice laid back town.
 It has yet to be taken over by tourists and it still has the native Mexican feel about it.
 We camped on the beach and overnight rain added to the enjoyment as we returned to Tulum to wait on news from Alans Dads operation in NZ